rist-ro/rl-introduction-notes/sutton_rl.md

 * Dynamic Programming has depth 1, but uses expected updates
 * Exhaustive search occupies the remaining corner, using full episodes and expected updates

-However, many methods, such as *n-step TD* and *heuristic searches*, lie somewhere in the middle of the spectrum (see page 190 for one of the most informative diagrams in the book).
+However, many methods, such as *n-step TD* and *heuristic searches*, lie somewhere in the middle of the spectrum (**<u>see page 190</u> for one of the most informative diagrams in the book**).

 **Another dimension which we didn't include is whether the method is on- or off- policy**.
-This is orthogonal to the other 2 and generally (if not always) binary (there are no methods which are kinda off-policy).
+This is orthogonal to the other 2 and generally (if not always) binary (there are no methods which are *kinda* off-policy).

 Other dimensions can be added to this taxonomy.
 Among these are whether the method operates on continuing or episodic tasks, whether it is asynchronous, what value function it approximates, and so on. **These are not exhaustive and not mutually exclusive**